 Please note that we have made a few changes, ready for an exciting course in 2019.
-Below we have described the different sessions available during a typical day.
+Below is an overview of the course as well as descriptions of the different sessions available during a typical day.

 Session 1 & 4: Tutorial classes and Topics

 In both of these sessions there will be 4 tutorials and 4 topics on offer.
 This means that you can pick to do one, two or none of either Tutorials or Topics.

 Tutorials are for those wishing to focus predominantly on solo repertoire in order to improve their playing/technique.
 The music set is be for solo recorder as well as a duet or trio.
 It is very important to prepare the set music in advance, if you and others are to benefit fully from the tutorial classes.
 Please note that there is a masterclass tutorial during session 4 for students of levels 4 and 5 but students of all levels are welcome to watch.
 Click here for the timetable and list of tutorials.